DEFRA/waste-carriers-frontend/README.md

 	* recommended: use RVM - the Ruby Version Manager
 * Rails 4.0
 * Redis (version 2.8.x) - for temporary session storage
-* The running services layer (build and deploy waste-exemplar-services)
+* The running services layer (build and deploy waste-carriers-service)
 * Java 7 JDK - for building the services layer
 * Maven (version 3.0 or above) - for building the services layer
 * MongoDB (version 2.4.6 or above) - to store registrations and user accounts